MCP-Flow: Facilitating LLM Agents to Master Real-World, Diverse and Scaling MCP Tools: Related Work

-With its increasing maturity and widespread adoption, MCP now offers extensive opportunities for model training, evaluation, and real-world deployment \citep{hasan2025modelcontextprotocolmcp}.
+With its increasing maturity and widespread adoption, MCP now offers extensive opportunities for model training, evaluation, and real-world deployment \cite{hasan2025modelcontextprotocolmcp}.
 While the proliferation and success of MCP have stimulated considerable research interest, current approaches still encounter three key limitations: (1) Most studies still rely on a small number of manually curated MCP servers collections.
-For instance, MCPToolBench++ \citep{fanMCPToolBenchLargeScale2025} reports 4,000 servers but \uline{experiments on only 12}.
-Similarly, MCP-Zero \citep{feiMCPZeroProactiveToolchain2025} pioneered MCP tool discovery with 308 servers drawn from the \href{https://github.com/modelcontextprotocol/servers}{official MCP website}, but it operates exclusively on a simple position-based retrieval task, without user queries or instruction-following contexts \uline{from any of these servers}.
-(2) Current server collection and data construction depend heavily on human efforts \citep{mcpbench_report, moLiveMCPBenchCanAgents2025} or human-curated crawling code \citep{lin2025largecorpus}.
+For instance, MCPToolBench++ \cite{fanMCPToolBenchLargeScale2025} reports 4,000 servers but \uline{experiments on only 12}.
+Similarly, MCP-Zero \cite{feiMCPZeroProactiveToolchain2025} pioneered MCP tool discovery with 308 servers drawn from the \href{https://github.com/modelcontextprotocol/servers}{official MCP website}, but it operates exclusively on a simple position-based retrieval task, \uline{without user queries or instruction-following contexts}.
+(2) Current server collection depends heavily on human efforts \cite{mcpbench_report, moLiveMCPBenchCanAgents2025} or human-curated crawling code \cite{lin2025largecorpus}.
 No automated pipeline yet exists to keep pace with the rapidly evolving number of MCP servers released in the community.
-(3) Despite the revelation of performance limitations in even SOTA models, current benchmarks \citep{liuMCPEvalAutomaticMCPbased2025, luoMCPUniverseBenchmarkingLarge2025} \uline{function solely as evaluation platforms}, failing to address the critical challenge of training data scarcity that fundamentally constrains the effectiveness of LLMs in MCP environments.
+(3) Despite the revelation of performance limitations in even SOTA models, current benchmarks \cite{liuMCPEvalAutomaticMCPbased2025, luoMCPUniverseBenchmarkingLarge2025} \uline{function solely as evaluation platforms}, failing to address the critical challenge of training data scarcity that fundamentally constrains the effectiveness of LLMs in MCP environments.

-This gap is particularly concerning given the critical importance of realistic training datasets for developing tool-augmented systems capable of utilizing thousands of available MCP tools.
-The absence of systematic data collection pipelines and large-scale MCP-specific datasets poses a major barrier to fully realizing the potential of the unified MCP ecosystem.
 In contrast to previous works, we propose an agent-based pipeline which automates the process of collecting newly updated servers and building a high-quality dataset featuring real-world, diverse, and scaling MCP servers.